David Marshall (Singaporean politician): 1956 constitutional talks

+On 14 April, the thirteen-member Singaporean delegation left for London.
+The constitutional talks opened on 23 April and focused on the delegation's view of independence, formation of a Singaporean citizenship, and management by the Commonwealth Office.
+The Colonial Secretary responded that the British wanted to maintain control of Singapore's defence, particularly internal security and external affairs, or at least joint control between them.
 Following a brief adjournment over the weekend, the Singaporean delegation gave their memorandum and a draft of Heads of Agreement, which aimed for Singapore's independence by April 1957.
-On 25 April, Alan Lennox-Boyd rejected the delegation's proposed April 1957 independence date and instead offered a new constitution which granted a larger degree of self-governance, but still retaining British control over Singapore's defence.
+On 25 April, Lennox-Boyd rejected the delegation's proposed April 1957 independence date and instead offered a new constitution which granted a larger degree of self-governance, but still retained British control over Singapore's defence.

 Among other concessions from the British, Marshall ultimately refused this counteroffer.
-Over the next few days, the constitutional talks would slowly break down following internal disagreements in the Singaporean delegation, such as Marshall's refusal to compromise with the British.
-Dealing with the issue of the British's reserve powers, Marshall suggested that three representatives from Singapore and the United Kingdom would be appointed to the Defence and Security Council, with a Malayan serving as its chairman.
-However, Lennox-Boyd insisted on a British High Commissioner serving as chairman, leading to the delegation unanimously voting against the British's plan, with only the Liberal-Socialists abstaining.
+Over the next few days, the constitutional talks slowly broke down following internal disagreements in the Singaporean delegation, such as Marshall's refusal to compromise with the British.
+Dealing with the issue of the British's reserve powers, Marshall suggested that three representatives from Singapore and the United Kingdom be appointed to a Defence and Security Council, with a Malayan serving as its chairman.
+However, Lennox-Boyd insisted on a British high commissioner serving as chairman, leading to the delegation unanimously voting against the British's plan, with only the Liberal Socialists (Note: The Liberal Socialist Party was formed on 5 February 1956 after a merge between the Progressive Party and the Democratic Party.) abstaining.
 The talks subsequently broke down on 15 May.